 We shall share their sorrow.”

-W hen victims reach out to their family and friends after being victimized by a psychopath, many are disappointed by their responses.
+When traumatized people reach out to their family and friends after being victimized by a psychopath, many are disappointed by their response.
 Deeply disappointed.
 A victim may have spent months or even years with someone who had no ability to feel love or empathy, and the last thing they need are loved ones who are unsupportive and invalidating.

 People who haven’t had the experience of being traumatized by a psychopath simply can’t understand it.
 But they can see that their friend needs support, and support can be offered regardless of whether they understand what happened or not.
 Unfortunately, support sometimes is tied to understanding, so responses may lack genuineness and originality.
 Friends and family may offer platitudes and cliches which aren’t helpful and can even be hurtful to the victim.
 Here’s an example, These words were spoken to me by a friend: